History, Mission, Vision

 The mission of the Ohio University Master of Physician Assistant Practice program is to prepare students to be leaders in PA practice in any clinical setting, with a particular emphasis on primary care in urban and rural underserved communities in the State of Ohio and throughout Appalachia, using an interprofessional team approach.

-- Matriculate a diverse student body with a commitment to professional and community service.
+- Attract a diverse student body with a commitment to professional and community service.

-- Educate physician assistants who effectively practice lifelong evidence-based, patient-centered healthcare in medically underserved communities.
+- Educate PA students to effectively practice evidence-based, patient-centered healthcare in medically underserved areas.

-- Prepare physician assistants who function as productive members of the healthcare team in primary care settings.
+- Train PA students to function as members of interprofessional healthcare teams in primary care settings.

-- Mentor physician assistants who will take leadership roles within their organizations and profession.
+- Prepare PA students to assume leadership roles within their organizations and profession.

 The program routinely collects data throughout the program on both our current students and alumni.
 Our outcomes will be updated annually.